 What does 4K mean?

 A 4K TV is a TV set with 4K resolution.
-That means the TV has 3,840 horizontal pixels and 2,160 vertical pixels, with a total of about 8.3 million pixels.
+That means the TV has 3,840 horizontal pixels and 2,160 vertical pixels, for a total of about 8.3 million pixels.
 On TV product specifications, resolutions are usually shown as "3840 x 2160" for 4K TVs.

-"Resolution" is a term that tells you just how densely these tiny dots, the pixels, are put together on the display.
-Individual pixels collect together to make up the image you see on the screen, so the higher the pixel count, the higher the resolution.
+Resolution is a term that tells you just how densely these tiny dots, the pixels, are put together on the display.
+Individual pixels collect together to make up the image you see on the screen, so the higher the pixel count the higher the resolution.
 The "K" in 4K stands for Kilo (1000), meaning a TV that has achieved a horizonal resolution of about 4,000 pixels.

-How good is the picture quality?
+How good is the quality?

 4K TVs have four times more pixels than traditional Full HD (1920 x 1080) TVs.
 Even on TV screens of the same size, the 4K TV picture quality ends up being more vivid and detailed thanks to the greater pixel density.
-This difference is especially obvious in large screen size TVs.
+This difference is especially obvious in big screen TVs.
 For example, if you compare the quality of a traditional 65" Full HD TV to a 65" 4K UHD TV, you'll notice a difference in the pixels that make up the screen.
 For high-resolution TVs, the pixels are smaller than in a lower-resolution TV of the same size, so you can enjoy a more immersive experience without restrictions on viewing distance and watch from up close without noticing the individual pixels.

 What 4K content is available?

-Enjoy all your content
+Enjoy all your content in

 It would be great if all recorded content were filmed in 4K, but there's still a lot of lower resolution content out there in comparison to 4K content.
-However, this is not a concern because of upscaling.
+However, thankfully this is not a concern because of upscaling.

 So what is 4K upscaling and what can it do for you?